ligato/docs/docs/plugins/db-plugins.md

 This API defines two types of events that a plugin should support:

 - Full data RESYNC event triggers a resync of the entire configuration.
-This event is used after an agent start/restart, or for a fault recovery scenario, such as when agent connectivity to an external data source is lost and restored.
+This event is used after an agent start/restart, or in a fault recovery scenario, such as when agent connectivity to an external data source is lost and restored.
 - Incremental data CHANGE event triggers incremental processing of configuration changes.
 Each data change event contains both the previous and the new/current value.
 The Data synchronization is switched to this optimized mode only after a successful Full Data RESYNC.

 ---